 You may have known and relied on your loved one for many years, so the idea that they could be unsafe living alone can be difficult to contemplate.
 However, the increasing memory loss and confusion of dementia can make cooking, cleaning and caring for themselves a real challenge.

 Embarrassment, shame and the drive to maintain independence, can mean that they may understate the problems they face.
 However, there might be some giveaway indications that they need around-the-clock support like live in home care for the elderly.

 Self-neglectWashing, dressing and self-care require a complex combination of skills.
 If they are looking scruffy, unclean or wearing inappropriate clothing for the climate, they may be struggling to manage the usual activities of daily living.
 At this point, you should starting thinking about live in home care for the elderly.

 Tablet troublesMultiple medical conditions can mean a confusing cocktail of medications.
 How are they managing these?
 Check for pills scattered around, bottles left open or supplies that don’t appear to be dwindling at the correct rate.
 Missing tablets or overdosing on potentially dangerous drugs is a genuine risk to their health.
-If you find any, it could be time to hire a specialist live in care.
+If you find any, it could be time to consider specialist live in care.

 Accident proneWe all have the occasional little accident or slip-up, but near misses in the home can be an indication of increasing problems.
 Leaving the doors unlocked, setting a pan on fire, scalding themselves with the kettle, or becoming unsteady and prone to trips and falls can all be signs that a helping hand or live in home care for the elderly is needed.

 Red bills, power supplies being cut-off or important appointments being missed can all indicate that your loved one’s memory loss is starting to affect their daily life.
 In the early stages, some extra support from you, monitoring, or daily in-home care can help them cope, but it is worth looking ahead and planning for the future too.